MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 Steps to use this policy correctly:

 1. Create a device configuration profile for kiosk targeting Azure AD groups and assign it to HoloLens device(s).
-1. Create a custom OMA URI based device configuration which sets this policy value to desired number of days (> 0) and assign it to HoloLens device(s).
+1. Create a custom OMA URI based device configuration that sets this policy value to desired number of days (> 0) and assign it to HoloLens device(s).
     1. The URI value should be entered in OMA-URI text box as ./Vendor/MSFT/Policy/Config/MixedReality/AADGroupMembershipCacheValidityInDays
     1. The value can be between min / max allowed.
 1. Enroll HoloLens devices and verify both configurations get applied to the device.